State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: lead and influence a diverse workforce; work with stakeholders within the department, local communities and the public sector; vision the future, set goals and manage resources; assess needs, develop measurements and follow through; develop and manage a district budget; write clearly and concisely; adapt to change seeking solutions; build teams and develop individuals; train and instruct employees in licensing methods and safe driving practices where applicable; interview and conduct motor vehicle operator's examinations; conduct research in motor vehicle operator's background; analyze situations and adopt effective courses of action and/or instruction; deal with the public in an efficient and courteous manner; speak publicly and communicate one-on-one.
+Ability to: read, understand and interpret complex laws, rules, and regulations; answer and solve complex problems; make independent decisions; lead and influence a diverse workforce; work cooperatively and tactfully with stakeholders, local communities and the public sector; assess needs; write clearly and concisely; adapt to change seeking solutions; build teams and develop individuals; train and instruct staff in driver examining and vehicle licensing methods; interview and conduct motor vehicle operator's examinations; analyze situations and adopt effective courses of action and/or instruction; speak publicly and interact with public in an efficient and courteous manner.

 Legal Requirement(s)